-When I was ten, my dad and I embarked on a wild canoe trip down Staunton River.
-Little did we know, we were about to get caught up in a thunderous spectacle that would have even Zeus shaking in his boots.
+When I was ten years old, my dad and I embarked on a wild canoe trip down Staunton River.
+Little did we know, we were about to get caught in a thunderous spectacle that would have even Zeus shaking in his boots.
 Over time, I’ve nostalgically referred to this day as The Canoe Ride from Hell.

 Our itinerary had us putting in at Long Island with our destination Brookneal.
 An eleven mile route we’d paddled a half dozen times before, Long Island to Brookneal features a scenic river segment with Class II and III rapids that “should not be attempted by novice canoeists,” according to the Virginia Department of Wildlife Resources.

-For the purposes of this short essay, I will refer to our ride as a canoe and not a scanoe because even back then when scanoes were a thing (sorta kinda), everyone still said with a laugh, “What the hell is a scanoe?
-Do you mean ‘canoe’?”
-No, no I do not.
+For the purposes of this essay, I will refer to our ride as a canoe and not a scanoe because even back then when scanoes were a thing (sorta, kinda), everyone still said with a laugh, “What the hell is a scanoe?
+Do you mean canoe?”

 Our trip, in accordance with how everyone plotted their water-bound outings back in the day, was planned around the following criteria: